 Antique Doll Collectors Biography continued.....

-Okay Folks I may have listings up on eBay, I list dolls, doll clothes and doll furniture, click on my eBay ID above!!
+Okay, Folks, I may have listings up on eBay, I list dolls, doll clothes, and doll furniture.

 this sequence of events has permanently altered and redirected my

 Madalaine Selfridge, The author of Dolls: images of love,, is the person who firmly planted my feet on the road to doll collecting for the sole purpose of enjoyment and fulfillment...determined by each individual as they discover where these sources lie.

-The next "series" of books that I have used extensively is the "Blue Book of Dolls and Values", by Jan Foulke.
-An ever changing guide of pictures and information covering antique to modern.
+The next "series" of books that I have used extensively is the "Blue Book of Dolls and Values," by Jan Foulke.
+An ever-changing guide of pictures and information covering antique to modern.
 This book is now into the 16th edition.
-Previous out of print editions of this marvelous reference are also available time and again on (LINK) and Amazon.
+Previous out of print editions of this marvelous reference is also available time and again on Amazon.

 The last favorite reference book is also a series.
 Initially "Modern Collectors Dolls" "Identification Value Guide" by Patricia Smith.
 It has been carried on in the same tradition by Patsy Moyer.
 Beautiful photographs and related information.
 Large hardbound books that I treasure.
 "Modern Collectors Dolls--4th edition by Patsy Moyer" is available currently.
-Again, out of print earlier editions can be found listed on (LINK) and Amazonfrom time to time.
+Again, out of print earlier editions can be found listed on Amazon from time to time.

-eBay is a great website for "value" information about dolls, or most anything else for that matter--however, in order to see what something has sold for, registration is required, so if you are looking for past sales of any particular doll, you will need to register (eBay banner)
+eBay is an excellent website for "value" information about dolls, or most anything else for that matter--however, to see what something has sold for, registration is required, so if you are looking for past sales of any particular doll, you will need to register.